Abnormal Psychology

 Support is available 24/7.
 Please also see our Get Help Now page for more immediate resources.

-To understand abnormal psychology, it can be helpful to define “normal” in the clinical sense.
+To understand abnormal psychology, defining “normal” in the clinical sense can be helpful.
 People can have vastly different experiences from their typical baseline, with a nearly limitless number of variables.
-Understanding the clinical implications of the field of abnormal psychology can be an important step to create an environment of validation and understanding for those who live with associated psychological conditions.
+Understanding the clinical implications of the field of abnormal psychology can be an important step to create an environment of validation and understanding for those who live with associated abnormal psychological conditions.

-Read on to learn about what abnormal psychology is, the mental health conditions included in this category and how conditions related to abnormal psychology can affect one’s behavior.
+Below, learn what abnormal psychology is, the mental health conditions included in this category of psychology deemed abnormal, and how conditions related to abnormal psychology can affect one’s behavior.

 What is abnormal psychology?

-Abnormal psychology is generally defined as thoughts and actions that are rare to encounter in the cultural and environmental context, and which may cause significant distress in the person experiencing it, according to the Diagnostic and Statistical Manual of Mental Disorders, fifth edition (DSM-5).
+According to the Diagnostic and Statistical Manual of Mental Disorders, Fifth edition (DSM-5), abnormal psychology is generally defined as thoughts and actions that are rare to encounter in the cultural and environmental context, and which may cause significant distress in the person experiencing them.

-Medical professionals commonly found supporting the field of abnormal psychology include counselors, psychotherapists, clinical psychologists and psychiatrists.
-They can work with people to describe, explain, and change abnormal behavior or thought patterns.
+Medical professionals commonly found supporting the field of abnormal psychology include counselors, psychotherapists, clinical psychologists, and psychiatrists.
+These psychology professionals can work with people to describe, explain, and change abnormal behavior or thought patterns.

 According to the American Psychiatric Association, mental health conditions affect nearly one in five adults in the United States.
 According to the National Institute of Mental Health, the total number of adults living with mental illness in 2021 was 57.8 million.

-Each person’s mental health management experience is unique, which can make it difficult for specialists to determine a true, accurate “baseline.”
-The study of abnormal psychology, and its subsequent naming, dates to the dawn of modern clinical psychology, which many presume to be in the 1960s and later.
+Each person’s mental health management experience is unique, which can make it difficult for psychology specialists to determine a true, accurate “baseline” for normal or abnormal.
+The study of abnormal psychology, and its subsequent naming using the term "abnormal", dates to the dawn of modern clinical psychology, which many presume to be in the 1960s and later.
 No condition is truly “abnormal,” as it is within the scope of a person’s lived experience.
-Abnormal, in this sense, is the designating term for any condition which specialists identify as statistically and quantifiably rarer than other forms of any given diagnosis.
+In this sense, abnormal is the designating term for any condition which psychology specialists identify as statistically and quantifiably rarer than other forms of any given diagnosis in the field of psychology.

 Looking for behavioral support?